-The Targeted Lung Health Check is a national NHS programme designed to identify signs of lung cancer at an early stage when it is more treatable.
+The Targeted Lung Health Check is a national NHS programme that aims to find signs of lung cancer earlier, when it is more treatable.